jlevy/og-equity-compensation/README.md

 - A company you work for is going through an acquisition, IPO, or shutdown.
 - You have stock in a private company and need cash.

-🔹 This Guide is also useful for **founders** or **hiring managers** who need to talk about equity compensation with employees or potential hires.
+**Founders** or **hiring managers** who need to talk about equity compensation with employees or potential hires will also find it useful.
 As many entrepreneurs or hiring managers will tell you, this topic is not easy on that side of the table, either!
 Negotiating with and fielding questions from candidates and employees requires